hunterjreid/Vibe/README.md

 </p>

 # Vibe 🎵🎼
-Find your Vibes

-Vibe is a video sharing app where you can add filters and music to your videos.
-Inside this repo includes Andriod, iOS, and web-app files and is the master copy.

-<i>Written in Dart using Flutter</i>
+An app for sharing <i>short videos</i> called Vibe emphasises privacy first.
+Right now, discover your <b>Vibe</b>!
+Using my video-sharing application, Vibe, you are allowed to upload videos with music and other effects.
+This repository has the master copy and all of the files for the web, Android, and iOS applications. <i>Written in Dart and Flutter.
+Toutes droits réservés. </i>

-<i>Built 100% by Hunter Reid as a project for Yoobee Colleges CS301 lectures: Arthur, Mohammad, Rouwa, All rights resereved.</i>
+Hunter Reid was the sole contributor and creator for the entire system as a project with lecturers Arthur, Mohammad, and Rouwa for CS301 course at Yoobee Colleges.

 <hr>